-IIT Guwahati develops novel low-cost improved natural draft charcoal retort
+IIT Guwahati Develops Novel Low-Cost Improved Natural Draft Charcoal Retort

-New Delhi/Guwahati, Jan 7 (IANS) Indian Institute of Technology, Guwahati researchers have developed a novel low-cost 'Improved Natural Draft Charcoal Retort' (INDCR) to address the technological and capital investment challenges of Indian charcoal makers.
+New Delhi/Guwahati: Indian Institute of Technology, Guwahati researchers have developed a novel low-cost 'Improved Natural Draft Charcoal Retort' (INDCR) to address the technological and capital investment challenges of Indian charcoal makers.

 Charcoal is widely used as a fuel for domestic and industrial heating applications.
 While most of the developed countries are producing industrial charcoal through the retort system, it was not available for Indian charcoal producers because of technological barriers and the need for higher capital investment.